 I love it when business leaders and communicators find the courage to live into their most powerful stories through the brands they own or represent, and how they help those around them to live into and prosper from the organization’s story.
 One of my favorite endeavors is my Business of Story podcast.
-We’re nearing 100 shows and 20,000 downloads per month.
+We’ve eclipsed 100 shows and thousands of downloads per month.
 I connect international story artists with business leaders and communicators to help them craft and tell compelling stories that sell.

 What are your favorite types of clients to work with?